SHAREHOLDER ALERT Bernstein Liebhard LLP Announces A Securities Fraud Class Action Lawsuit Has Been Filed Against Sable Offshore Corp. (NYSE: SOC)

 - Did you lose money in your investment in Sable Offshore Corp.?

 If you purchased or acquired Sable Offshore securities, and/or would like to discuss your legal rights and options please visit Sable Offshore Corp.
-Shareholder Class Action Lawsuit or contact Investor Relations Manager Peter Allocco at (212) 951-2030 or pallocco@bernlieb.com.
+Shareholder Class Action Lawsuit or contact Joseph R. Seidman, Jr. at (877) 779-1414 or seidman@bernlieb.com.

 According to the Complaint, Defendants made misrepresentations that the Company had restarted oil production off the coast of California when it had not.